andremeansx/threat-hunting-scenario-tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `vm-lab-target` by the user `employee`.
 The device was isolated, and the user's direct manager was notified.

 ---